onap/policy-parent/docs/clamp/acm/acm-architecture.rst

 REST interface.
 The REST interface also allows the state of Automation Composition Instances to be changed.
 A user can change the state of Automation Composition Instances as described in the state transition diagram shown in section 2 above.
-The Instantiation component issues update and state change messages via DMaaP/Kafka to participants so that they can update and manage the state of the Automation Composition Elements they are responsible for.
+The Instantiation component issues update and state change messages via Kafka to participants so that they can update and manage the state of the Automation Composition Elements they are responsible for.
 The Instantiation component also implements persistence of Automation Composition Instances, automation composition elements, and their state changes.